Experimenting with Chunking for RAG

 ---|---|---|

-source_doc | document |
+source_doc | Document |

 Next we create a view to represent chunks of our HTML documents.
 A Pixeltable view is a virtual table, which is dynamically derived from a source table by applying a transformation and/or selecting a subset of data.
 In this case, our view represents a one-to-many transformation from source documents into individual sentences.
 This is achieved using Pixeltable's built-in DocumentSplitter